If there is no sidebar on the left, please click here

 Author Unknown

-Isabel Clark's Dog Paintings Make Very Special Gifts
+by Isabel Clark Paintings Make Very Special Gifts or Cards

-If you would like a pet portrait painting of your pet and your pet dog or cat, or indeed any animal, has sadly died so it is too late to take any clear photos I will willingly look at your photo and let you know if it is clear enough.
+If your pet has sadly died and it is too late to take any clear photos I will willingly look at your photo and let you know if it is clear enough.
 I love my pet portrait work, but one of the saddest aspects is where an old pet has died and the owner has no clear photo to remember their friend by, or, indeed, to create a pet portrait memorial to their lost one.
-So take those photos now, even if you do not yet decide on a pet portrait painting of your pet.
+So take those pictures now, even if you do not yet decide on a painting of your pet.

-The happiest aspect of my work is when my clients have received their pet portrait paintings and telephoned or written to let me know how delighted they are in spite of the tears over their lost friend.
-I have so many lovely letters telling me how the portrait painting of their pet is now taking pride of place in their home, and how they feel their pet's spirit is still with them whenever they gaze at the painting.
+The happiest aspect of my work is when my client has received their pet portrait and telephone or write to let me know how delighted they are in spite of the tears over their lost friend.
+I have so many lovely letters telling me how the portrait of their pet is now taking pride of place in their home, and how they feel their pet's spirit is still with them whenever they gaze at the painting.
 So do not hesitate.
 Order your pet portrait painting today.
 You will be so glad you did.

-Pet dogs, cats, animals or any child or adult can be painted into the scene or pet portrait, even if they were not in that particular photo.
+Children or any person or pet can be painted into the scene, even if they were not in that particular photo.
 Many things are possible.
 If you have a special request, just ask.
 If it is possible it can be done.

 So, if you have no CLEAR photos, get clicking and send your favourite photo to me for that dog painting, cat painting, animal painting, or landscape painting.
 You will be delighted with the result.

 We should all value our historical houses be they palaces, farmhouses or cottages, they are our links to our past, but sadly, many are being allowed to deteriorate beyond any repair.
-It would be a poorer world with no physical reminders of our ancestor’s presence.
+It would be a poorer world with no physical reminders of our ancestors presence.
 Whenever, I get the opportunity I am out painting and capturing little corners of this England onto canvas or watercolour paper.

-I also believe that there should have much tougher laws against the pollution of our rivers and fields, and stricter laws to protect pressured wild animals and green spaces.
 Imagine a world with only one creature, the human being.
 What a dreadful place that would be.
 We must all do our best to alleviate some of the harm man has done to this world and its animal inhabitants.
 One way is to enforce planning controls for new human dwellings, office blocks and factories that are sympathetic to the natural environment.

 The welfare of this Earth's wild creatures is something I feel very passionately about.
 We have done so much harm to these fellow residents of our planet, who, of course, have as much right to exist as humanity.
 Wild animals, including the smallest insect have no less right to live out their natural lifespan as ourselves.
-I still see wild Robins, Geese, Mallards, Moor Hens, Jackdaws, Buzzards, Kestrels, and many other birds, assorted Dragonflies including the large Emperor Dragonflies, assorted butterflies, Wasp Beetles, Flower Beetles, Field Voles, mice, insects, birds, newts, frogs, toads, hares, deers, foxes and many other wild animals but for how much longer if we go on building over their habitats?

 We should not attempt to turn all their wild habitats into pretty parks for just our enjoyment.
 Nature is wild and beautiful in its wildness.
 Wild animals need to be wild and free and people can find enjoyment in this too.